 Often called the walleye capital of the world, the deep, open waters of Lake Erie and the Detroit River are a magnet for recreational anglers from afar.
 Fishermen will appreciate the shoreline and bridge-fishing opportunities to catch panfish, perch, bass, and bullhead.
 An extensive fishing bridge crosses one of the main lagoons.
 Shoreline fishing is available throughout the Metropark.
 Free fishing poles are available for loan at the Marshlands Museum and Nature Center.
 Spearing or bow and arrow fishing are prohibited.

-This 6,472-yard, par-72 course surrounded by natural wetlands, features gently rolling, bunkered fairways and 20 acres of ponds.
+This 6,489-yard, par-72 course surrounded by natural wetlands, features gently rolling, bunkered fairways, and 20 acres of ponds.
 The course entrance is on Lee Road, east of Jefferson, one mile south of Huron River Dr. Senior rates are available for guests age 55 and older.
 Junior rates are available for guests age 20 and younger.
-Lake Erie Metropark golf course is one of ten Huron-Clinton Metropark courses in southeast Michigan.
+Lake Erie Metropark golf course is one of eight Huron-Clinton Metropark courses in southeast Michigan.

 Rediscover nature and enjoy a serene setting with an invigorating hike through Lake Erie Metropark.
-Almost three miles of flat terrain winds along the eye-catching Lake Erie and Detroit River shoreline, past dense hawthorn thickets and cattail marshes.
+Almost three miles of flat terrain wind along the eye-catching Lake Erie and Detroit River shoreline, past dense hawthorn thickets and cattail marshes.
 A long boardwalk and several scenic outlook points offer spectacular views of the natural setting and long Canadian shoreline.
-Nearly six miles of trails course through the Huron Swamp, open fields, meadows and woodlands.
+Nearly three miles of trails course through the Huron Swamp, open fields, meadows, and woodlands.
 Observe abundant wildlife and waterfowl like deer, great blue herons, muskrat, wood ducks, and mink along the way.
 Vibrant palettes of fall color and hundreds of migrating birds add beauty to the footpath each autumn.
-Spectacular vistas and abounding flora and fauna accompany your trek year round.
+Spectacular vistas and abounding flora and fauna accompany your trek year-round.
+Stop and see Luc the bald eagle near the Marshlands Musuem.

 There are two main playgrounds, one near the wave pool and the other at Cove Point.
 Both playgrounds offer various structures and climbing apparatus for children up to 12 years of age.

-Scenic Lake Erie Metropark provides a perfect backdrop for your next picnic, reunion or company outing.
+Scenic Lake Erie Metropark provides a perfect backdrop for your next picnic, reunion, or company outing.
 This island-dotted waterscape presents Sturgeon Bar with distant profiles of Sugar Island, Grosse Ile and Celeron Island.
 The long low Canadian shoreline forms a background to this scene on the far eastern shore.
 On a clear day, view the historic Detroit River Lighthouse which has stood guard over the river mouth since 1885.
 Large freighters move up and down the water to the children’s delight.
-Picnic areas, playgrounds and picnic shelters are conveniently located near the Wave Pool and at Cove Point Picnic Area.
-Lakeside picnic areas feature picnic tables, grills and a wooded playscape.
+Picnic areas, playgrounds, and picnic shelters are conveniently located near the Great Wave pool area and at Cove Point Picnic Area.
+Lakeside picnic areas feature picnic tables, grills, and a playground.
 Groups of 50 or more are requested to register in advance.
 Shelters may be reserved for a fee.
 For reservations and more information, call (734) 379-5020.

 Summer Discovery Cruise

-Sponsored by Michigan Sea Grant Extension and the Huron-Clinton Metroparks, the “Clinton” will be docked at Lake Erie Metropark for two- and four-hour cruises on the lower Detroit River and Lake Erie and at Lake St. Clair Metropark for two and one-half- and four-hour cruises on Lake St. Clair and the St. Clair Flats area.
+Sponsored by Michigan Sea Grant Extension and the Huron-Clinton Metroparks, the “Clinton” will be docked at Lake Erie Metropark for two- and four-hour cruises on the lower Detroit River and Lake Erie.
+It is also docked at Lake St. Clair Metropark for two and one-half- and four-hour cruises on Lake St. Clair and the St. Clair Flats area.
 While on these Summer Discovery Cruises, discover first-hand the natural and historic wonders of these unique areas.
 All cruises are led by Metropark interpreters or Schoolship staff.

 - Registration Required for All Cruises (payment required at time of registration)